About Intermediate Parallel and Distributed Computing

 We also include our own new patterns for generating random numbers using a library that is designed to properly generate random numbers whose sequence is repeatable when using shared memory with OpenMP.

-NOTE: This book is still a work in progress, however the first four chapters (patterns, random numbers, and OpenMP and MPI examples) are ready for use.
+NOTE: This book is still a work in progress, however the first eight chapters (patterns, random numbers, examples, and OpenACC) are ready for use.

-We further plan to provide real applications that demonstrate further use of the patterns for these various technologies.
+We hope plan to provide applications that demonstrate further use of the patterns for these various technologies and references to assignments.

 Intermediate Parallel and Distributed Programming is a free on-line textbook designed as a follow-on to the first book we created as an introduction to parallel and distributed computing, which we affectionately call PDC For Beginners, which you can find at learnpdc.org.